ECNTechnology/ecn-kb/guides/cloud-dial/webhooks.md

 Click '**Enable Web Hook**' to enable the feature and enter the following information:

 * **URL:** The URL of your server.
-(CloudDial will send the results to this address).
+(Cloud Dial will send the results to this address).
 * **User Name:** The Username we will send with the webhook POST.
 * **Password:** The Password we will send with the webhook POST.

 ::: tip
-CloudDial will send a base64 encoded version of the {username/password}.
+Cloud Dial will send a base64 encoded version of the {username/password}.
 :::

 **Sample Code**